factorpricingmodel/factor-pricing-model-universe/README.md

 and it indicates AAPL is included in the universe on both 2022-11-17 and 2022-11-18 while GOOGL only on 2022-11-18.

-By default, the pipeline functions are imported from module `factor_pricing_model_universe.pipeline`.
+By default, the pipeline functions are imported from module `fpm_universe.pipeline`.

 Each data defines the method to retrieve from the source, or the operator on the source data.
 The return type of each data is unconstrained.
 It can be a json-like dict,